 Free Mexico Travel Guide and Travel Information

-For admirers of colonial style, this building is a must-have of being on the trip list.
-Its history falls back to 1732 when the Hospice of the Holy Trinity appeared.
-In 95 years it became the College of the Immaculate Conception.
+For admirers of colonial architecture, this university is a must on any travel list.
+Its story dates back to 1732, when the Hospice of the Holy Trinity was founded.
+Ninety-five years later, it evolved into the College of the Immaculate Conception, gaining local prestige.

 University of Guadalajara